oupala/apaxy/README.md

 * Download and unzip.
 * Open the `/themes` folder and - from the theme you'd like to use - copy the `htaccess.txt` file and `/style` folder and drop them into the directory you'd like to use for your Apaxy listing.
-* Open the `htaccess.txt` in the main folder and do a search and replace, substituting `{dir folder}` with the name of your Apaxy listing folder.
+* Open the `htaccess.txt` in the main folder and do a search and replace, substituting `{FOLDERNAME}` with the name of your Apaxy listing folder.
 * Rename `htaccess.txt` to `.htaccess` in both the main and `/style` folder.
 * [Treat yo'self](http://25.media.tumblr.com/tumblr_lw7q28y0Mz1qanm80o1_500.gif), you're done.